The First Shifting Grains

 "No, I have been told to detain you if you try to defy the Kazekage's orders."

 Then Lady Chiyo stepped into it before either of the genin could argue.
 "He's already lost one son today.
-Don't make him loose his two remaining children."
+Don't make him loose another two."

 Captain Seiichi bowed to the elder woman.
 "I need to inform the Kazekage of the latest developments."